Budapest Travel Guide: History, Thermal Baths & Hidden Gems

 | The scale of Heroes' Square is hard to grasp.
 The colonnades hold 14 statues of key figures from Hungarian history.
 It's a stone textbook, open to the sky in Budapest, Hungary. |

 Facing the square is the Műcsarnok (Palace of Art), an exhibition hall that hosts contemporary art shows.
 Its neoclassical facade provides a stately backdrop.
-As the sun begins to dip, casting long shadows across the square, we feel the weight of the day—and of the centuries—in our feet.
+As the sun begins to dip, casting long shadows across the square, we feel the weight of the day - and of the centuries - in our feet.
 We've traversed from Roman ruins to Ottoman baths, from Habsburg opulence to Communist-era scars, all in one city.
 And we're only halfway through.

 Winter's Frozen Kingdom: Europe's Coolest Playground

 Budapest's City Park Ice Rink and Boating Area serves up way more than just icy thrills or lazy boat rides.
 You're greeted by a seriously handsome bronze statue that looks like it could shoot an arrow right through your tourist brochure.
-The Archer statue, a 1929 replica by Zsigmond Kisfaludi Strobl, stands guard in front of the ice rink building with a posture that screams, "I could totally hit a bullseye from here, but I'm too classy to show off."
+The Archer statue, a magnificent 1929 bronze casting by Zsigmond Kisfaludi Strobl, stands guard in front of the ice rink building with a posture that screams, "I could totally hit a bullseye from here, but I'm too classy to show off."

 |